Battle of Sarmin: Battle

 As soon as the allied host dispersed, Bursuq invaded again and captured the Christian-held town of Kafr Tab, near Afamiya.
-Wearily, Roger recalled his Antiochene army and took to the field again with 700 cavalry and 2,000 infantry.
-Some forces from the nearby County of Edessa also participated.
+Wearily, Roger recalled his army and took to the field again with 700 cavalry and 2,000 infantry.
+Some forces from the County of Edessa also participated.
 Meanwhile, Bursuq took his army in the direction of Zerdana, c.
 60 km east-southeast of Antioch.
 Roger based his army 40 km south of Antioch at the castle of Rugia, at a bridge on the Orontes near Jisr al-Shughur, Syria.

-Early on September 14, Roger received intelligence that his opponents were carelessly going into camp at the Tell Danith watering point, near Sarmin.
-He rapidly advanced and took Bursuq's army by complete surprise.
+Early on 14 September Roger received intelligence that his opponents were carelessly going into camp at the Tell Danith watering point, near Sarmin.
+He rapidly advanced and took Bursuq's army by surprise.
 As the Crusaders launched their attack, some Turkish soldiers were still straggling into the camp.
-Roger marshalled the Frankish army into left, center, and right divisions.
-Baldwin, Count of Edessa led the left wing while Prince Roger personally commanded the center.
+Roger marshalled his army into left, center, and right divisions.
+Baldwin, Count of Edessa, led the left wing while Roger commanded the center.
 The Crusaders attacked in echelon with the left wing leading.

 Once the fighting began, the issue was not long in doubt.
 On the left the Franks soon broke the main strength of the Turks, who had withdrawn to a hillside behind their camp, while Roger occupied the camp itself.
 Only on the right were the Franks in difficulties.

 On the Frankish right, the Turcopoles, who were employed as archers, were thrown back by a Seljuk counterattack.
 This disrupted the knights who faced tough fighting before repulsing their enemies on this part of the field.
 Roger decisively defeated Bursuq's army, ending the long campaign.

 Aftermath

 At least 3,000 Turks were killed and many captured, along with property worth 300,000 bezants.
 Frankish losses were probably light.
 In the spring, Bursuq's army was probably larger than the army of Roger and his Syrian allies.
 The Turkish general withdrew in the face of Baldwin's advance, indicating that the King of Jerusalem may have achieved superiority in numbers, or at least parity.
 Bursuq's army may have dwindled as the campaign dragged on, since it is known that some of the emirs were upset with his division of the spoils.
-Roger mustered 2,000 in the spring, but, without support from his recent Christian and Muslim allies, he may have called up a larger army for his fall campaign, perhaps 3,000 men.
+Roger mustered 2,000 in the spring, but without support from his recent Christian and Muslim allies, he may have called up a larger army for his fall campaign, perhaps 3,000 men.

 Roger's victory preserved the Crusader hold on Antioch.
 But four years later, Roger was to lose his life and his army at the Battle of Ager Sanguinis.